 - Mitral valve repair is surgery to repair the valve that controls blood flow through the left side of the heart.
 This procedure leaves a person with their own functioning tissue, and doesn't require blood-thinning medication over the long term.

 - Mitral valve replacement uses either a mechanical or a biological valve to replace the malfunctioning valve.
 Mechanical valves are man-made and can last a lifetime, but patients must take blood-thinning medicines for the rest of their lives.
 Biological valves don't require taking blood-thinning medicines, but these valves weaken over time and often last only about 10 years.

 - Transcatheter valve therapy is performed by interventional cardiologists who repair leaky mitral valves by implanting a device using a catheter (tube) inserted through a large blood vessel.
-Cooper is the only hospital in South Jersey to offer transcatheter mitral valve repair (TMVr) with MitraClip™ therapy as a treatment option for patients who suffer from mitral regurgitation.
+Cardiac Partners is the on program in South Jersey to offer transcatheter mitral valve repair (TMVr) with MitraClip™ therapy as a treatment option for patients who suffer from mitral regurgitation.